colin-gourlay/sundown-sessions/src/content/releases/t/the-verve/a-storm-in-heaven/index.md

 ---
 ## About

-A Storm in Heaven is the debut studio album by Wigan indie rock band The Verve, released on Hut Records in 1993.
+*A Storm in Heaven* established The Verve as one of the most original and exciting new acts in British indie music.

 The album is a swirling, ambitious record that prefigures the more song-orientated approach of their later work, with Nick McCabe's guitar creating dense, textural soundscapes beneath Richard Ashcroft's vocals.
-It established The Verve as one of the most original and exciting new acts in British indie music.